erlang/erlang-org/README.md

 There is a README file in each of those folders that describe the mandatory front matter for each item.

+Links on the documentation page are added in [_data/doc-links.yaml].

 [News]: /_news/README.md
 [Blog]: /_posts/README.md
 [Release]: /_releases/README.md